dguo/dannyguo.com/content/blog/why-i-blog.md

 If you had asked me when I was a student about the purpose of writing is, I would have said something like putting what you think into words.
 What I understand now is that that very action can change my thinking as I go.
+This is not an original thought of mine.
+See Paul Graham's [essay](http://www.paulgraham.com/words.html) on "Putting Ideas Into Words."

 It can give me better words to express myself.

-## Sharing Knowledge
+## Sharing Knowledge and Ideas

-I know how good it feels to read a great blog post.
-Whether the post perfectly solves a problem that I have, teaches me something new, or encourages me to change my mind about something, I love soaking up knowledge, and I tend to prefer blog posts over other mediums.
+I love the feeling that I get from reading a great blog post, whether the post perfectly solves a problem that I have, teaches me something new, or encourages me to change my mind about something.

+One reason is that I try to avoid learning by making mistakes.
+That's painful and inefficient.
+Instead, I try to learn from other people so that I avoid making the same mistakes.
+Likewise, I don't want others to make my mistakes, which is why I have no problem telling the world that I once [published an AWS secret key to a public GitHub repo](https://www.dannyguo.com/blog/i-published-my-aws-secret-key-to-github/).

-Every medium has its advantages and disadvantages, but blogs are usually my favorite.
-They allow room for more nuance and detail than tweets, they aren't a huge time commitment like books, they allow me to read at my own pace, unlike videos, and they are easy to link to and reference.
+Every medium for sharing information has its advantages and disadvantages, but I generally prefer blog posts.
+They allow room for more nuance and detail than tweets, they take much less time to read than books, they are easy to consume at my own pace (unlike videos), and they are easy to link to and reference.

-Blogging allows me to share what I know.
-I don't claim to know particularly more than anyone else, but I know from comments that at least a few people have find some of my posts helpful, and that is gratifying for me.
+So blogging allows me to share what I know.
+I don't claim to actually know all that much, but I believe that everyone has something worth sharing.
+The idea that my posts could be helpful for even just one other person motivates me.
+And I know from comments that at least a few people have find some of my posts helpful, and that alone is gratifying.

-Learning by making mistakes is painful and inefficient in general.
-I love to absorb knowledge from other people so that I avoid making the same mistakes.
-Likewise, I don't want others to make the same mistakes that I do, which is why I have no problem telling everyone that I once [ppublished an AWS secret key to a public GitHub repo](https://www.dannyguo.com/blog/i-published-my-aws-secret-key-to-github/).

 ## Learn Things